Richardaeld/Eldridge_Music/TESTING.md

 + As a shopper I want to see all discounted merchandise.

 #### Expectation(s):
++ The page content fills appropriately and doesn't spill out beyond obvious borders.
++ The page content doesn't overlap and is easy to read.

 #### Assumptions(s):
 #### Testing Step(s):
 #### Documented Result(s):
+1. If any links or images are broken, record:
+    + The test name, image or link name, and a brief description of the problem.
+1. If any content has bad UX, record:
+    + The test name, screen resolution, browser/device, view (page), and a brief description of the bad UX.

+---

 ### test - 4